SmileiPIC/tutorials/advanced_practical2.rst

   The macro-particle weight is then divided in consequence.
   Uncomment the corresponding line.

-* The multiphoton Breit-Wheeler parameters for the ``photon`` species namelist are now:
+* The multiphoton Breit-Wheeler parameters for the ``photon`` species block are now:

   .. code-block:: python